 Cell Phones or tablets

 Shipments containing electronic equipment will be accepted with Zero Released Value (i.e. zero declared value no matter if fee paid) on any damage claim unless in factory sealed packaging.

-Shipments containing used products WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for damage.
-This includes, but is not limited to; machinery, auto and agriculture parts, auto body parts, electronic equipment including computers, antiques, furniture and components and tools.
+Shipments containing used products WILL be accepted for transportation subject to a Zero Released Value (i.e. zero declared value no matter if fee paid) and provided the shipper will assume full risk for damage and the carrier(s) shall NOT be liable for the damage.
+This includes, but is not limited to; machinery, auto, and agriculture parts, auto body parts, electronic equipment including computers, antiques, furniture and components, and tools.

 All other exceptions remain the same.

-Shipments with declared or released value of more than $1,000 will not be transported.
-In all cases, the carrier’s liability is limited to the actual value of the items lost or damaged regardless if a higher value was declared.
-For multiple piece shipments declared value will be evenly divided for each piece (i.e. $200 declared value on a four piece shipment would equate to $50 per piece).
+Shipments with the declared or released value of more than $1,000 will not be transported.
+In all cases, the carrier’s liability is limited to the actual value of the items lost or damaged regardless of whether a higher value was declared.
+For multiple pieces, shipments declared value will be evenly divided for each piece (i.e. $200 declared value on a four-piece shipment would equate to $50 per piece).
 If a higher amount is required for a single piece, it should be tendered as a separate shipment with its own declared value.

 VALUATION ALLOWED WITHOUT ADDITIONAL CHARGES

 The Rates are dependent upon the value declared in writing by the shipper or agreed upon in writing as the released value of the property, as follows: